ececli/Exposure-Notification-on-RPi/NEWREADME.md

 ### Using the Version without Encryption

-If you do not need the version with encryption, you do not need to setup `Encrypt_RPI_AEM.py`.
+If you do not need the version with encryption, you do not need to set up `Encrypt_RPI_AEM.py`.
 Instead, you may want to change the RPI in the `STATIC_RPI.conf`.
-Otherwise, you will see multiple devices have the same RPI.
+Otherwise, you will see multiple devices that have the same RPI.
 To execute the code, run
 ```
 $ ./ContractTracing_BLE.sh
 ```